TourCMS/spreedly-php/readme.md

 ## Managing payment methods

-Payment methods include credit cards, bank accounts etc. When payment methods are captured in Spreedly (perhaps via a [payment form](https://docs.spreedly.com/payment-methods/adding-with-redirect)) they are assigned a unique token for subsequent use.
+Payment methods include credit cards, bank accounts etc. When payment methods are captured in Spreedly (perhaps via a [payment form](https://docs.spreedly.com/payment-methods/adding-with-redirect)) they are assigned a unique token for subsequent purchase/authorization.

 ### Retaining a payment method

-Payment methods captured via transparent redirect are only held temporarily, use "Retain" to keep them active.
+Payment methods captured via transparent redirect are only held temporarily, use "Retain" if you need to keep them active.

 https://docs.spreedly.com/payment-methods/storing#retaining-a-payment-method